fibo/gh-clone/README.md

 Ah, and it is also my first bash literate programming experiment.
 Do not edit *fun.sh*, run instead `make fun` to generate source from this file.

-See also [bb-clone](http://g14n.info/bb-clone) twin project, which do the same but on Bitbucket.

 ## Annotated source

 `gh-clone` expects one parameter, otherwise prints its **usage**